Leaders are Clear and Kind

 Leaders Know that Trust Weakens the Power of Insecurity

 What comes to mind when you hear the word insecurity?
 Do you cringe at the word itself, because talking about insecurity is such a taboo topic?
 Is there a certain individual who you’d describe as being insecure?
-Do you view … Read More
+Do you view people’s insecurities as weaknesses?
+It’s almost too easy to peg the insecurities of others.
+We … Read more

 Leaders Need to Know the Work of Brené Brown

 I’m always surprised to find someone in leadership who hasn’t yet seen, heard, or read the work of Brené Brown.
-Rather than give you her bio or answer “Why do I need to know her work?,” I will let you … Read More
+Rather than give you her bio or answer “Why do I need to know her work?,” I will let you follow the links to learn more, or watch her seminal TED talk, or watch her … Read more